 Oh, absolutely, and not for just the old and ill, but also for the very famous.
 (You can bet, for example, that pieces would have been penned on Barack Obama as soon as he was first elected president).

 They are known as advance obituaries, and while not all major news organizations do it, many of the largest certainly do.
 Of the ones that I know of, The New York Times, The Washington Post, the Los Angeles Times, the BBC, CNN, and leading news agencies Reuters, AP, and AFP all maintain obits, which are updated on a regular basis.

-Obit writers at The New York Times, which is known to have, will sometimes even contact the subject of their grim pieces for interviews, with the request posed as “We’re updating your biographical file” or “This is for possible future use.”
+Obit writers at The New York Times, which is known to have at least 1700 of these posts on file, will sometimes even contact the subject of their grim pieces for interviews, with the request posed as “We’re updating your biographical file” or “This is for possible future use.”